Scope and Motivation

 Cross-Paper Patterns: Five Recurring Themes

-2. Not all retrieved context is helpful, and some is actively harmful.
-Cuconasu et al.’s experiments on the NQ-open dataset show that distracting documents degrade accuracy more than purely random noise.
-This challenges the assumption that higher retrieval scores automatically produce better RAG output, though generalisation to non-QA tasks and larger models remains untested.
+2. Not all retrieved context is helpful; some is actively harmful.
+This is the counter-intuitive finding that matters most.
+The experiments of Cuconasu et al. on NQ-open show that distracting documents (semantically similar, high-scoring, but answer-free) degrade accuracy more than purely random noise.
+More retrieval is not automatically better retrieval, though generalisation to non-QA tasks and larger models remains untested.

 4. Domain-specific deployment requires domain-specific safety.
-General-purpose RAG benchmarks do not catch clinical, financial, or legal liabilities.
-Amugongo et al.’s systematic review documents this gap descriptively for healthcare; analogous evidence for legal and financial domains is not covered by this corpus.
+General-purpose RAG benchmarks will not catch clinical misdiagnosis, financial mispricing, or legal liability.
+Amugongo et al. document this gap for healthcare with uncomfortable specificity: 78.9% English-only datasets, zero standardised evaluation frameworks, and majority ethics omissions.
+Analogous evidence for legal and financial domains is absent from this corpus, which is itself a gap worth noting.

 5. RAG and fine-tuning appear complementary, with caveats.
 Meng et al. report that retrieval plus parameter-efficient fine-tuning outperforms either technique alone in their Chinese medicine Q&A system.
-The fusion pattern is architecturally sound, but the empirical evidence is limited to a single domain with sparse methodological detail.
+The fusion pattern is architecturally sound.
+But the empirical evidence is limited to a single domain with sparse methodological detail, and the 90%+ accuracy claim has not been independently replicated.
+Treat this as a plausible design direction, not a settled best practice.

 Paper Source Document Type Production Confidence Key Limitation Core Application Rule